azarbayejani/miseryconfusion.com/blog/2025-07-09-tools-for-djs-on-macos/index.md

 above appear on my screen.
 I had just downloaded a file from Soulseek[^1] and wanted to verify whether the purported AIFF file was actually legitimate or a bad transcode.
-Once I confirmed it was genuine, I right-clicked again and converted it to 320kbps MP3.
+Once I confirmed it was genuine, I right-clicked again and converted it to 320kbps MP3—all without leaving Finder.

 I had achieved this by using a feature of macOS called "Quick Actions".
 [Quick Actions](https://support.apple.com/guide/automator/use-quick-action-workflows-aut73234890a/mac),